Taking care of older people in our communities

 - by giving of your time and becoming a volunteer at an old-age home.

-2. Making sure you stop the abuse of older people
+Stop the abuse of older people